veritrans/veritrans-ruby/README.md

 [More details](http://api-docs.midtrans.com/#idempotent-requests)

 ### Log Configuration
-By default if you are using Rails, gem Veritrans will show information via Rails logger and in addition save important information to `RAILS_APP/log/Midtrans.log`
+By default if you are using Rails, gem Veritrans will show information via Rails logger and in addition save important information to `RAILS_APP/log/Midtrans.log` <br>
 You can configure it like example below:

 ```ruby